 If you decide to return to work before your Maternity Leave is due to end on (INSERT DATE), you must give me at least 8 weeks’ notice of the date you intend to return to work to ensure Payroll can be informed accordingly.

 Absence on Maternity Leave, whether paid or unpaid, counts as service towards the normal annual increment.
-Annual leave will continue to accrue during Maternity Leave, whether paid or unpaid, however Bank Holidays do not accrue.
+Annual leave will continue to accrue during Maternity Leave, whether paid or unpaid, along with Bank Holidays which also accrue.

 Pension contributions will be deducted from your salary as normal during paid Maternity Leave and continue to be payable during unpaid leave.
 On return to work, arrears of contributions will be recovered and deducted from your salary over an agreed period.
 Please contact the pensions department direct to make the necessary arrangements.